Ioan01/LocalG-SApplication/README.md

 # **Mock Goods and Services Marketplace Application**

 ## _Introduction_

+The project is currently under construction.
+Most new features are scattered between different development branches.
+Currently, main only features stable and final functionalities.

 This is only the backend providing the REST api for the project.
 The frontend consuming this API is found [here](https://github.com/Ioan01/G-SFrontend)

 This application is an exercise for the FIS laboratory.
 You can find the lab assignment on the [lab web page](http://labs.cs.upt.ro/~oose/pmwiki.php/FSE/LAB2019).